Travel DestinationsWalt Disney World (FL)

 • What they do for you When Things Go Wrong

-When I wrote above that I could get “most of” the benefits of a TA by transferring a reservation I made myself, I meant that I’m still giving up the expertise.
 Onsite or off-site?
 How long to stay?
 Park hoppers or a base ticket?
 A travel agent can learn a bit about your family and use their knowledge of “the product” to help you find a personalized answer to these questions.
-When you book with a TA, you can be more confident that you are going to get the vacation you are expecting to have.
+When you book with a TA, you can be more confident that you’ll get the vacation you are expecting to have.

-True story: I had a Disney cruise booked in April of 2020, and I rebooked it to April 2021 as soon as Disney modified their cancellation policy.
-When my original cruise was eventually canceled, I wasn’t sure if I qualified for the Future Cruise Credit.
-I wrote my travel agent to ask about it, only to find she had already gotten the credit for me and applied it.
+True story: I had a Disney cruise booked in April 2020, and I rebooked it for 2021 before Disney canceled it.
+When Disney did cancel it, I wasn’t sure if I qualified for the Future Cruise Credit.
+I wrote my travel agent, only to find she had already gotten the credit for me and applied it.

 Rent Disney Vacation Club Points

 Renting Disney Vacation Club points is a popular strategy for saving money on Deluxe-level resorts.
-It’s one of Becky’s favorite ways to stay on-property at Disney World.
 How much money?
-Usually 40-60%, or sometimes more.
-The result is that you get a Deluxe stay at the same prices you’d pay for a Moderate.
+Often 40-60%, or sometimes more.
+You’ll get a Deluxe stay at the same prices you’d pay for a Moderate.
 (Value, Moderate, Deluxe, Villa: What’s the Difference Between Disney World Resort Categories?)

-With that kind of savings you might instantly wonder why everyone isn’t doing it?
+With that kind of savings, you might instantly wonder why everyone isn’t doing it.
 The quick answer is that DVC point rental is not very flexible.
-You often need to be able to plan well in advance, and you need to be very confident (very confident) that you’re not going to cancel.
-This is because you won’t be able to get a cash refund on your vacation unless it’s through travel insurance.
+You need to be able to plan well in advance, or at the last minute.
+And you must be very confident (very confident) that you’re not going to cancel.
+This is because you may not be able to get a refund on your vacation unless it’s through travel insurance.

-There are a few companies that facilitate point rentals by serving as a broker between owners and renters.
+There are a few companies that serve as brokers between owners and renters.
 On their sites, DVC point rentals come in two flavors.

 Confirmed Reservations

-“Confirmed reservations” means that the DVC owner has already booked the stay.
+“Confirmed reservations” means that the owner has already booked the stay.
 You get the dates and resort that you see.
-The biggest upside of the confirmed reservation is that you can book it as soon as you see it, and the savings can be even more than the 40-60% I referenced above.
+The biggest upside of a confirmed reservation is that you can book it as soon as you see it.
+Also, these reservations can have some of the highest savings.

-The biggest downside is that almost 50% are for stays of only 1-2 nights, and there often isn’t a lot of lead time.
+The downside is that a bit over 40% of these reservations are for only 1-2 nights, and they’ll often be last-minute trips.
 I asked John Tierney, our resident DVC Deals guru, to run some numbers from his database of deals.
-The chart below compares the number of deals to length of stay for about 10,000 deals.
+The chart below compares the number of deals to length of stay for about 38,000 deals.
 You can see that they are heavily skewed towards shorter stays.

-Another downside is that DVC confirmed reservations are largely studios.
-If you’re looking to spread out a little in condo-style rooms, you’re less likely to score that with a confirmed reservation.
+Another downside is that DVC confirmed reservations are largely studios — about 75-80%.
+If you’re looking for a separate bedroom or kitchen, you’re less likely to score that with a confirmed reservation.

 Bespoke Reservations

-With a bespoke reservation, you say what you’re looking for and the broker matches you with an owner who can make the reservation.
+With a bespoke reservation, you make a request and the broker matches you with an owner who can make the booking.
 Pricing is per point, so your cost will depend on how many points the owner needs to spend.
 The upside here is that you get exactly the resort and dates that you want.

 The downside is that there’s no guarantee.
-A longer lead time increases your chance of success, but that means you need to be prepared as much as 11 months in advance.
+A longer lead time increases your chance of success, but that means you need to start as much as 11 months in advance.
 It’s not for everyone.

 Book On a Third-Party Website

 Third-party sites also come in two flavors.
 There are transparent sites where you can see what you’re booking like Expedia and Orbitz.
-Sites with “blind bidding” deals like Hotwire and Priceline require a little more risk tolerance, but can offer more savings.
-Both types have a few things in common.
+Third-party sites also come in two flavors.
+There are transparent sites where you can see what you’re booking like Expedia and Orbitz.
+“Blind bidding” deals on sites like Hotwire and Priceline require a little more risk tolerance but can offer more savings.

 Booking on Hotels.com

-Refund and cancellation rules are whatever the site you booked with says they are.
-You won’t be able to call Disney directly about your reservation for any changes you might need.
-Nobody likes to think about canceling, but if you do need to, you’ll have to work through the same site you reserved on.
-(FAQ: Canceling a Walt Disney World Vacation) Travel insurance can reduce your risk, but it will also cut into your savings.
+With third-party reservations, refund and cancellation rules are whatever the site you booked with says they are.
+You won’t be able to call Disney for any changes you might need.
+(FAQ: Canceling a Walt Disney World Vacation) Travel insurance can reduce the risk, but it will cut into your savings.

-You’ll need to manually link your confirmation number in My Disney Experience to access on-site perks like dining reservation windows and online check-in.
+Linking your reservation in My Disney Experience to access on-site perks can be trickier.
 You may need to go back and forth with your booking site a few times to get the correct number.

-Discounts tend to be less than you can get with a PIN code, a Disney Special Offer, or an Annual Passholder or DVC-member offer.
-If you qualify for one of those, you’ll usually be better off taking that discount and booking directly with Disney.
-But if you don’t, third-party bookings can be a good way to get a Disney World room at a reduced rate.
-When there is a particularly good crop of Priceline or Hotwire hidden deals available, we will often publish an article highlighting them.
+If a Disney Special Offer is available, it’s usually better to take that discount and book with Disney.
+But otherwise, third-party bookings can be a good way to get a Disney World room at a reduced rate.
+When there is a crop of Priceline or Hotwire hidden deals available, we will often publish an article highlighting them.

 What To Take Away